microsoft/CCF/doc/operators/node_output.rst

 - ``number`` is the line number in the file the log originated from
 - ``level`` is the level of the log message [info, debug, trace, fail, fatal]
 - ``msg`` is the log message

-It is possible to print json logs to standard out.
-This is enabled by passing the '--log-format-stdout-json` flag when starting a node.